ARTARNA/Stitch-NET/README.md

 }
 ```

-If the API returns a structured error body, use `StitchResult<T, E>` instead of throwing:
+If the API returns a structured error body, use `StitchResult<T, E>` to handle success and failure without throwing:

 ```csharp
 [Get("/products/{id}")]